halait/pulsition/README.md

 # pulsition
-A fast and open-source 2d physics engine for the web
+A fast and open-source 2d physics engine for the web.